nvcvamsi/Centos7-ansibleLab/README.md

 https://www.vagrantup.com/downloads

+**Privisioning Nodes**

-2) Clone the Git reporistory into  local machine git clone  https://github.com/nvcvamsi/ansibleLabSetup.git
+1) Clone the Git reporistory into  local machine git clone  https://github.com/nvcvamsi/ansibleLabSetup.git

-3) Launch Oracl VM Virtual Box Manager application.
+2) Launch Oracl VM Virtual Box Manager application.

-4) Now switch to local repo and initialise provisioning boxes. cd <git copied local path>\ansibleLabSetup > vagrant up it will take  10-15 minutes to provision all the boxes and initialization to complete.
+3) Now switch to local repo and initialise provisioning boxes. cd <git copied local path>\ansibleLabSetup > vagrant up it will take  10-15 minutes to provision all the boxes and initialization to complete.

 Finally we will be able to see all three nodes in running status in oracle Virtualbox VM Manager.